aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/aspose-cells-and-competitors-performance-metrics-and-benchmarks/_index.md

-{{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-KnowledgeBase-Benchmarking-CreateAnExcelFileSingleWorksheet-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-KnowledgeBase-Benchmarking-CreateAnExcelFileSingleWorksheet-1.cs" >}}
 #### **Scenario 2 Results**
 The results show that Aspose.Cells used 7.51 seconds to complete the task, Product1 used 9.30 seconds, and Product3 used 14.14.
 Aspose.Cells finished the task the first and Product3 took the longest.
 We reviewed the file created by each component to check data, it is fine tuned as described in response to their code snippets.